 In light of this development, in February 2016, Inclusive Development International , Licadho and Equitable submitted a new complaint to Bonsucro on behalf of the 712 families.
 The complaint requests that Bonsucro appoint a competent and impartial mediator to attempt to bring about a resolution of the case through the provision of adequate compensation to affected households, and if such a resolution cannot be reached, to expel Mitr Phol from the organization for breaching its Code of Conduct.

 In April 2018, frustrated by Bonsucro’s inaction, with Inclusive Development International’s assistance, the families filed a landmark class-action lawsuit against Mitr Phol in the Thai courts.
 Filed by Thai lawyers representing a class of approximately 3,000 people from five villages, the complaint was the first ever class-action lawsuit filed in the Thai courts by plaintiffs from another country for abuses committed by a Thai company outside of Thailand.
 In September 2018, the Thai court ordered the parties to attempt mediation.
 This failed because Mitr Phol refused to engage with the process.
-The court rejected class action status for the case, but in July 2020 the Supreme Court overturned that decision, allowing the case to proceed as a class action.
+The court of first instance rejected class action status for the case, but in July 2020 the court of appeals overturned that decision, allowing the case to proceed as a class action.
 The transboundary class action Hoy Mai & Others vs. Mitr Phol Co.
 Ltd. is the first of its kind in Southeast Asia.
 The litigation will proceed in October 2020.

 In March 2019, Inclusive Development International , Licadho and Equitable lodged a complaint against Bonsucro with the UK National Contact Point for the OECD Guidelines on Multinational Enterprises, arguing that the multi-stakeholder initiative has breached its human rights responsibilities under the OECD guidelines and UN Guiding Principles on Business and Human Rights.